intel/iotivity-node/README.md

 As a general principle, if a Javascript value fails validation, throw an exception immediately.
 Do not return false and expect the caller to throw the exception.
 Call it exception-at-the-point-of-failure.

 Pointers to structures received from the C API may always be null.
 The functions converting those pointers to Javascript objects (js_CStructureName()) assume that they are not null.
 So, wrap the call to such a function in a null-check.

+When filling out a C structure in a function c_CStructureName, create a local structure first, and only if all validations pass, memcpy() the local structure into the structure passed in.